kolesarm/ShiftShareSEMatlab/readme.md

   : shift-share IV

   `controls`
-  : control matrix -- vector of ones if empty
+  : control matrix---vector of ones if empty

   `ln`
   : matrix of shares used in shift-share regressor.
 Rows are regions and columns